j-cross/Demo-Full-Stack-Song-Search/README.md

+# Josh Cross' Song Search

+Thanks for checking out my song search app!
+You won't believe what it can do!

 ## Getting Started
-1 Build the Docker image
+1. Build the Docker image
 `docker build -t josh-cross-demo .`
-2 Run the Docker image
+2. Run the Docker image
 `docker run -dp 3000:3000 josh-cross-demo`

+---

 ## cURL commands
 ### List All Tracks